SlashTec/amazon-vod-preset-convert/README.md

-﻿
+﻿you can run this inside cloudshell , converted to work with python3 by yousef using mistral ai
 ## Amazon VOD Preset Converter

 Python script that allows users to convert Amazon Elastic Transcoder presets to AWS Elemental MediaConvert presets.

 ###  Setting up Environment
-You will need to install Python 2.7 onto the machine where you are running the script
+You will need to install Python 3 onto the machine where you are running the script

 #### Verify Python is Installed

 Python may be installed by default on your machine, or you may have used it in a previous workflow.
 To verify if Python is installed and what version you have, run the following command:
 ```
-python –version
+python3 –version
 ```
-Please make sure that the Python version is a variation of **2.7.x**.
+now works with python 3 .

 #### Installing AWS CLI